CONFERENCE SCHEDULE

 WORKSHOP SUMMARY

-RECOGNITION OF THE BEST ACADEMIC PAPERS — DIGITAL BALTIC JUNIOR
+BEST PAPER AWARDS — DIGITAL BALTIC JUNIOR

 SUMMARY OF THE DIGITAL BALTIC 2025 CONFERENCE